PowerMizzou - Spring Football Position Preview: Quarterbacks

 Spring Football Position Preview: Quarterbacks

-Missouri will start its approach toward the 2023 campaign with the first day of spring practice on February 28.
+Missouri will start its approach toward the 2023 campaign with the first day of spring practice in early March.
 Until then, we will preview the 2023 roster by doing position-by-position previews.
 First, we start with the quarterbacks.

 The starter: As of right now the starter for this position is what the betting world would call a "pick 'em."
 There are so many variables this offseason that make this position unpredictable.